ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 #### Hours of support

 Our hours of providing support are 10am - 5pm.
-During this time we will work on support requests from teams and make sure someone is available to answer questions in [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/) and look at PR request notifications for the cloud-platform-environments repo on [`#cloud-platform-notify`](https://mojdt.slack.com/messages/CA5MDLM34/)
+During this time we will work on support requests from teams and make sure someone is available to answer questions in Slack channel [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/) and look at PR request notifications for the cloud-platform-environments repo on [`#cloud-platform-notify`](https://mojdt.slack.com/messages/CA5MDLM34/)

 Outside of these hours we will respond to [high priority](#prioritising-incidents) incidents as per our [on call](#our-on-call-process) process.